tommasocarluccio/IOT_Leaf/platform/room/readme.md

 > python3 room_run.py conf/default.json Leaf_002

-The system will register the new room association performed returning useful information (e.g. room_ID and room_name).
+The system will register the new room association performed returning useful information (e.g. room_ID).
 If the room was previously correctly associated, request will be discarded.